lucaohost/my-notes/README.md

   }
   ```
 ## English Notes for Brazilians
+- Afim de
+  - `In order to`
+    - I studied hard in order to pass the exam.
+  - Normalmente pode ser substituído por `to`, porém fica mais com menos ênfase e mais casual
+    - I studied hard to pass the exam.
 - Quando usar may, should, could e suas diferenças:
     - **May**: Permissão ou possibilidade.
 Ex.: *It may rain later.*
     - **Should**: Conselho ou expectativa.
 Ex.: *You should eat healthier.*